MarkAZhang/commerce_viirs_hack/README.md

 ======================

 ## Using Satellite Imagery to Estimate Construction Activity
-[In]accesibility of data can be a major obstacle to urban study, as metrics useful for understanding the effects of policy and urban planning are often unavailable.
+The [in]accesibility of data can be a major obstacle to urban study, as metrics useful for understanding the effects of policy and urban planning are often unavailable.
 However, there are some measurements that are easy to take universally, and, with some statistical estimation, could provide a way to